btober/game_building_blocks/README.md

 Game Building Blocks for Processing
 ===================================

-As part of **ARTD 313 Digital Interaction**, a course taught in the [School of Art + Design](http://art.illinois.edu) at the [University of Illinois at Urbana-Champaign](http://www.illinois.edu), students learn basic programming skills in [Processing](http://www.processing.org) through the design and development of an interactive game.
-Most, if not all, students begin the course with absolutely no programming experience, so many of them are understandably apprehensive about the notion of creating a game from nothing in the span of a few weeks.
+My interaction design students learn basic programming skills in [Processing](http://www.processing.org) through the design and development of a digital game.
+Most, if not all, students begin the project with absolutely no programming experience, so many of them are understandably apprehensive about the notion of creating a game from nothing in the span of only a few weeks.

 Processing, "a programming language, development environment, and online community" that "promote[s] software literacy within the visual arts and visual literacy within technology," frames learning to code as involving "looking at lots of other code: running, altering, breaking, and enhancing it until you can reshape it into something new" [1].
 As both a learning method and as general practice, the re-use of code written by others is actively encouraged within creative code communities [2].

-In the first stage of the project, students brainstorm a functional flow structure for their desired game.
+In the first stage of the project, students design an interactive flow structure for their desired game.
 Opportunities for leveraging existing sources of relevant code, which include the *Game Building Blocks for Processing*, as well as other pieces of code that developers have freely shared elsewhere, are identified at this point.
-It is then up to the students to analyze these pieces of code, understand how they operate, and synthesize/extend them to form their envisioned game [3].
+It is then up to the students to analyze these pieces of code, understand how they operate, and synthesize / extend them to form their envisioned game [3].

 The *Blocks* are not intended to be fully realized and refined games, nor are they examples of highly optimized code.
 Rather, they focus on demonstrating basic game component logic through neatly formatted code that has been commented in detail.
 The use of objects is deliberately avoided in order to more clearly reveal the logic behind certain functional aspects.